These 3 super cheap tools are superstars at getting rid of pet hair in the house and on your clothes, and keeping the

 I’ve worked brushing my dog and two cats into my evening routine, and it’s such a good way to wind down after a long day.
 I love to sit in the floor and spend some good one-on-one time with them while I’m catching up on the newest American Housewife episode of the week, and my pets have really started to enjoy it, too.

 If you’re a fellow Fur Baby Mama and you’ve got a secret weapon that works well for you to keep the pet hair tumbleweeds at bay, share your methods in the comments below!
 I know you’ve probably found something awesome that works that I haven’t even tried before, so do tell!

 Need More Cleaning Help?

 You’re in the right place!
-I just launched my brand new Spring Cleaning Planner on Etsy and trust me, you need it!
-It’s over 20 pages of shopping lists, checklists, cleaning plans, timelines, and helpful tips to kick off your Spring Cleaning the right way and make your house sparkle even more than it did when you first moved in.
-You can grab it for a limited time right here!
+I just launched my newly updated Organized-ish Binder Kits on Etsy and trust me, you need them!
+The Bundle Kit has pages of shopping lists, checklists, cleaning plans, timelines, and helpful tips to kick off your Spring Cleaning the right way and make your house sparkle even more than it did when you first moved in.
+You can check out the whole collection here!

 *The brands mentioned in this post are not paid sponsors.
 I share them because I love them, and they probably don’t even know I exist.
 But just in case they do, hey Swiffer and Hurricane Fur Wizard, you ROCK!